ayetkin/valse-kubernetes-exporter/README.md

 Cluster:
   # Kubernetes cluster name
   Name: "devops-k8s-av"
+  # Kubernetes cluster environment
+  Env: "production"
   # Kubernetes cluster region
   Region: "europe"

-# Interval the Kubernetes resouce discovery will be made
+# Interval the Kubernetes resource discovery will be made
 ScheduledTaskIntervalSeconds: 10

-# Exclude some namespaces from Kubernetes resouce discovery
+# Exclude some namespaces from Kubernetes resource discovery
 ExcludedNamespaces: ""

-# If project run locally and want to use default kubeconfig set this value true.
+# If project run locally and want to use default kubeconfig set this value false.
-# If app will run in kubernetes cluster, this value must be false.
+# If app will run in kubernetes cluster, this value must be true.
 Client:
   InClusterConfig: true